 Classical teaching meets modern technology

-Technology can be highly fascinating and engaging, but as with anything earthly that has a powerful influence and presence in our lives, it needs to be handled with both wisdom and moderation.
+Technology can be highly fascinating and engaging, it is also woven into almost every aspect of modern life.
+For impressionable minds, technology needs to be handled with both wisdom and moderation.

-At Trinity Christian School, we practice this perspective, so we teach technology to our students not as a "shiny new toy", but rather in concert with our curriculum.
+At TCS, we practice this perspective, so we utilize technology, not as a "shiny new toy", but rather as a tool to be used within our curriculum.
 This is how the classical education model meets the modern world.
-When technology evolves, we evolve with it, but we do not change the focus and content of our curriculum as a result.
+When technology evolves, we evolve with it, but we do not change the focus and content of our curriculum.